 The Rose Valley Lake Loop in West Kelowna traces the shores of the rocky, tree-lined Rose Valley reservoir and rises high into the hills for panoramic views.
-You’ll experience all kinds of terrain on this hike — shaded forests, sun-drenched volcanic plateaus, steep hills, and lush lakeshores.

 The Rose Valley Lake Loop hike is an unofficial trail near Rose Valley Regional Park in West Kelowna.
 Despite sharing a name with the regional park, the hike is mainly on Crown land and only briefly enters the park.